View article

 A fixed-price contract sets a defined scope and a defined number.
 Your builder takes on the risk that their costs come in as estimated.
 You take on the risk that the scope description actually covers what you want to build.

 Walk through every allowance line before signing.
 Ask what the builder's assumption was and whether it reflects the finish level you actually intend.
+The contract type alone does not protect your budget — the quality of the scope document does.

 A cost-plus contract means you pay actual costs as they occur, plus a builder fee.
 Your builder carries less financial risk.
 You carry more.

-Under a fixed-price contract, the holdback dollar amount is relatively predictable.
-Under cost-plus, costs accumulate as the project progresses, which means the holdback pool grows alongside them - a cash-flow dimension that surprises some homeowners who did not plan for it.
+Under fixed-price, the holdback amount is relatively predictable.
+Under cost-plus, costs accumulate as the project progresses, so the holdback pool grows alongside them — a cash-flow dimension that surprises homeowners who didn't plan for it.
+Confirm with your lawyer that you understand the release timeline before your first payment is made.